Roald87/HackernewsClassics/README.md

 # Hacker News Classics

-A daily updated RSS feed with classic posts from Hacker News.
+A daily RSS feed with ten random classic posts from Hacker News.
+Sampled from `classic.tsv`.

 Add this url to your favorite RSS reader: